 - "The Third Man" (1949): B&W. 104 minutes.
 Directed by Carol Reed.
 Cast: Joseph Cotten, Alida Valli, Orson Welles, Trevor Howard.
 Note: Screenplay by Graham Greene.
 This elegant murder mystery is set in crumbling post-WWII Vienna.
 Or, is it a murder mystery?
 All the characters are working an angle, so the truth isn’t easy to grasp.
 The movie’s distinctive theme music was also a hit in its time.
 Maybe a perfect movie.

 - "Touch of Evil" (1958): B&W. 95 minutes.
 Directed by Orson Welles.
 Cast: Charlton Heston, Janet Leigh, Orson Welles, Akim Tamiroff, Dennis Weaver.
 Note: This crime melodrama, set on both sides of the American/Mexican border, is so chock full of weird characters it feels like a cartoon.
 And, don’t be put off by Heston’s presence, the director uses his wooden, bad acting to a good purpose.
-For some wags this movie marked the end of the film noir era.
+For some critics and wags this movie marked the end of the film noir era.